 If you were very active before you got pregnant, it's fine to stick with your usual routine as long as your health care provider tell you it is OK to do so.
 If you are new to exercise, start slowly and built up gradually.

 For a total-body workout that is low stress on joints and muscles, try walking, swimming, or a stationary bike.
 Always warm-up before exercising and cool down afterwards.
 With the extra weight from pregnancy, your body has to work harder than it did before.
 Exercise increases the flow of oxygen and blood to the muscles and diverts it away from other parts of the body.
 This makes it important to not overdo the workout or to do very strenuous exercise while pregnant.
 The workout should not cause pain, shortness of breath, or excessive tiredness.
+You should still be able to carry on a conversation while exercising.
 The goal is to gain the benefits of exercise while protecting you and your baby from harm.